 When you think of Kansas, I’m sure an image of Dorothy frolicking through cornfields pops into your head.
 According to most, the Wizard of Oz and corn are the state’s claim to fame.
 Just don’t mention that to a native Kansan.
 The state does have more to offer than just Toto and animal feed.

 There is a steady job market, vibrant culture, and a law that makes it illegal to hunt whales (for all of the whale hunters out there considering a move to the Midwest).
+No matter where you choose to move in Kansas, you can find affordable home insurance within our trusted network.

 There are some things to consider before deciding Kansas is the state for you.
 Here is some info on the Sunflower State that Dorothy forgot to mention the last time she strolled across your TV screen.